- Guide to Straight Bits

 Unless otherwise noted, the bits on the page have two flutes.

-Replacement bearings, and bearing sets are available seperately.
+Replacement bearings, and bearing sets are available separately.

 Available in a range of diameters, lengths of cut, materials, and flute designs, straight router bits can do it all.
 If you need to trim an edge, cut a dado or rabbet, trace a template, waste a mortise, inlay or carve some basic lettering a straight bit can get the job done.